monavi77/front_web_dev_week1/README.md

 ## This mobile app will open new opportunities

-Full of not AI copied cod, this mobile app will change your prescription to the code!
+Full of not an AI copied code, this mobile app will change your preception to the code!
 Follow as for more!